35-37 Leon Street

-I completed both my BS in Psychology and MEd in Higher Education Administration at Northeastern University.
-Prior to working with the CCIS Co-op team, I worked at Northeastern’s D’Amore-McKim School of Business Co-op office as an Academic Assistant and then a Data Administrator.
+I completed both my BS in psychology and MEd in higher education administration at Northeastern University.
+Prior to working with the Khoury College co-op team, I worked at Northeastern’s D’Amore-McKim School of Business co-op office as an academic assistant and then a data administrator.

 What are the key aspects of your role at Northeastern?
 What do you enjoy most/find most interesting about what you do?

-My role at CCIS entails supporting students both in their preparation to go out on Co-op and during their Co-op at one of our employer partners.
-This includes resume and interview support to best position our students to land one of our Co-op opportunities and reviewing and commenting on their reflections on guided inquiries based on their co-op experiences.
-I also engage in job development research, event and operations support for CCIS Co-op programs.
+My role at Khoury College entails supporting students both in their preparation to go out on co-op and during their co-op at one of our employer partners.
+This includes resume and interview support to best position our students to land one of our co-op opportunities.
+Additionally, I review and comment on their reflections on guided inquiries based on their co-op experiences.
+I also engage in job development research, events, and operations support for Khoury College co-op programs.

 What’s the most compelling thing to you about the research/work that goes on at the College?

-I am and have been a longtime admirer of Northeastern’s Co-op program which gives students first hand experiences in their various fields of study.
-Having seen the benefits of the Co-op program and model both as a student and staffer at Northeastern, it is an honor for me to continue my engagement with the Co-op program at CCIS and support our students fulfill their educational and professional aspirations.
+I am and have been a longtime admirer of Northeastern’s co-op program, which gives students firsthand experiences in their various fields of study.
+Having seen the benefits of the co-op program and model both as a student and staffer at Northeastern, it is an honor for me to continue my engagement with the co-op program at Khoury College and support our students to fulfill their educational and professional aspirations.